 The assessment day

-From there, approximately seven to ten candidates are invited back for a final interview, which takes place with Maloney and managing partner Jason Wainwright.
+From there, approximately eight to ten candidates are invited back for a final interview, which takes place with Maloney and managing partner Jason Wainwright.
 At this point “what we're really looking for is a cultural fit,” says Maloney.
 “Can we see them working at Muckle?
 Have they demonstrated they understand what we're about?
-We don't have set questions; some revolve around the candidate's personality and how they think and approach things – for example, we might ask them to tell us about an experience they've had that didn't go well and what they learned from it.”
+Some questions revolve around the candidate's personality, – how they think and approach things – and the firm’s strategy.”

 The Newcastle legal market